Chengqi

 the Centre has attracted research funding in excess of

-University of Science and Technology, Beijing Institute of Technology, and
+University, Huazhong University of Science and Technology, Beijing Institute

-the Chinese Academy of Sciences.
-QCIS has spin-off into two new research
+of Technology, and the Chinese Academy of Sciences.
+QCIS has spin-off into

 has been recently appointed as the Director of HK PolyU